Jamie T

-Jamie Alexander Treays (born 8 January 1986), better known by his stage name Jamie T, is an English singer, songwriter, rapper, guitarist and record producer from Wimbledon, South London.
+Jamie Alexander Treays, better known by his stage name Jamie T, is an English singer, songwriter, rapper, guitarist and record producer from Wimbledon, South London.

-Jamie T released his debut album, Panic Prevention, in 2007, with his second studio album, Kings and Queens, arriving in 2009.
-In 2014, Jamie released his third studio album, Carry on the Grudge, followed by a fourth studio album, Trick, in 2016.
+Jamie T released his debut album, Panic Prevention, in 2007, and his second studio album, Kings and Queens, in 2009.
+In 2014, he released his third studio album, Carry on the Grudge, followed by a fourth studio album, Trick, in 2016.
 In 2018, he released B Sides (06-17), which was a compilation album of B-Sides from 2006 to 2017.
 He released his fifth studio album, The Theory of Whatever, in July 2022.

 Early life and education

-Jamie T was born Jamie Alexander Treays in Wimbledon, South London on 8 January 1986.
+Jamie T was born Jamie Alexander Treays.
 He was privately educated at Reed's School leaving at 16 to study at a local sixth form college.

-Whilst growing up, Jamie suffered from panic attacks, hence the name of his debut album, Panic Prevention.
+Whilst growing up, Jamie T suffered from panic attacks, hence the name of his debut album, Panic Prevention.

 Career

 Zane Lowe made "Salvador" his single of the week and "Back in the Game" his Hottest Record in the World.
 On John Tweddle's show, "Back in the Game" featured as his "Pet Sound" and his single "Sheila" was Jo Whiley's Record of the Week.
 "Sheila" was also playlisted by BBC Radio 1 thus receiving more airtime across all shows.

 "Sheila" was released on 29 July 2006.
-Two videos were made for the song; the first video in 2006 consisted of monkeys living in a house and short clips of Jamie singing, while the second video in 2007 features actor Bob Hoskins walking along the River Thames lip synching to the lyrics.
-On 16 October 2006, Jamie released his anthemic tune, "If You Got the Money" which reached No. 13 in the charts.
-His next single "Calm Down Dearest" was released in the UK on 15 January 2007 and reached No. 9, his first top 10 hit.
+Two videos were made for the song; the first video in 2006 consisted of monkeys living in a house and short clips of Jamie T singing, while the second video in 2007 features actor Bob Hoskins walking along the River Thames lip synching to the lyrics.
+On 16 October 2006, Jamie T released his anthemic tune, "If You Got the Money" which reached No. 13 in the charts.
+His next single "Calm Down Dearest" was released in the UK on 15 January 2007 and reached number nine, his first top 10 hit.